Zuckerberg says Trump DACA decision takes away ‘American Dream’

 On Wednesday, he held a live video chat with millions of his followers on Facebook, urging Congress to take swift action and pass legislation to avoid ending the program that would not only affect their job statuses and possible deportation from the US.

-The new legal limbo created by President Donald Trump's decision Tuesday to officially rescind DACA, an Obama-era immigration program to give worker and student visas to people brought to the US illegally as children, leaves as many as 800,000 people in legal limbo.
-Trump Administration officials said the program will be phased out over the next six months.
+The new legal limbo created by President Donald Trump's decision Tuesday to officially rescind DACA, an Obama-era immigration program that gives work and student visas to people brought to the US illegally as children, leaves as many as 800,000 people in legal limbo.
+Trump administration officials said the program will be phased out over the next six months.

 "That to offer the American Dream to people, and then to take it away and punish people for trusting their government and coming out of the shadows and filing that and applying for that, is just one of the most troubling things I think I've seen in a long time for our country," Zuckerberg said.